KMS Dirichlet forms, coercivity and super-bounded Markovian semigroups on von Neumann algebras: Dirichlet forms and derivations on von Neumann algebras standard forms

-Among its properties we recall that it is weakly$^*$-continuous, injective with dense range and positivity preserving in the sense that $i_0(x)\in L^2(M)_+$ if and only if $x\in M_+$.
-Also it applies the closed and convex set of all $x\in M_+$ such that $0\le x\le 1$ onto the closed and convex set of all $\xi\in L^2_+(M)$ such that $0\le\xi\le\xi_0$.
-0.2truecm A {\it Dirichlet form} with respect to the pair $(M,\o_0)$ is a quadratic, semicontinuous functional
+Among its properties we recall that it is weak$^*$-continuous, injective with dense range and positivity preserving in the sense that $i_0(x)\in L^2(M)_+$ if and only if $x\in M_+$.
+Also it maps the closed and convex set of all $x\in M_+$ such that $0\le x\le 1$ onto the closed and convex set of all $\xi\in L^2_+(M)$ such that $0\le\xi\le\xi_0$.
+The projection of a $J$-real vector $\xi=J\xi\in L^2(M)$ onto the closed, convex set $\xi_0-L^2_+(M)$ wil be denoted by $\xi\wedge\xi_0$.
+0.2truecm A {\it Dirichlet form} \cite{c1} Definition 4.8 with respect to $(M,\o_0)$ is a lower bounded and lower semicontinuous quadratic form